 At the dental office of Dr. Caroline Krivuzoff-Sanderson, we are able to provide a wide range of dental services for children.
 Dr. Caroline's first "little patients" are now having children of their own, and she is proud to see another generation of children grow.

-Should your child's first visit occur when they are older, 3 - 5 years of age, we will perform a no-charge "happy visit" to acquaint your child with our office.
-One highlight of our time together is the chance to learn about the equipment we use in the dental office.
+Should your child's first visit occur when they are older, somewhere in the three- to-five-year-old range, we will perform a no-charge "happy visit" to acquaint your child with our office.
+One of the kids’ favourite parts of this visit is the chance to learn about the equipment we use in our dental office.
 Your child will be able to ride in the dental chair and to see and feel the electric toothbrush "Mr. Tickler", the air/water syringe "Mrs. Spits", the vacuum "Mr. Thirsty", and the light "Mr. Sunshine".
-We will talk about "sugar bugs"; where they hide, the damage they do, and how to brush and floss them off our teeth.
-With an early, positive experience and your support, your child will develop good habits and see the dentist as someone who is genuinely concerned about them, and a friend.
+We will talk about "sugar bugs," where they hide, the damage they do, and how to brush and floss them off our teeth.
+With an early, positive experience and your support, your child will develop positive habits and see the dentist as more like a friend who is genuinely concerned about their health.
+Familiarizing your child with the process and making regular visits to the dentist can also help alleviate dental anxieties and ensure a lifetime of beautiful smiles.

 When your child is comfortable enough to sit back in the chair, Dr. Caroline will perform a thorough examination which may include x-rays to look for decay between the teeth, as well as eruption patterns.
 We recommend that your child have an examination and cleaning every 6 months.
 Early detection of disease allows us to perform minimally-invasive dental procedures, and regular visits allow us to observe growth and detect any abnormalities.
 During dental procedures Dr. Caroline and her team take care to create a climate of trust with your child.
 We explain things as we work, so your child is well informed.